javierarce/bicimap/README.md

 # BiciMap

-🌍 Unofficial map of BiciMAD stations.
+🌍 Unofficial map of BiciMAD & Bicing stations.

-This is my attempt to make a more useful and nicer version of the [current BiciMAD map](https://u.bicimad.com/mapa).
+This is my attempt to make a more useful and nicer version of the current [BiciMAD](https://u.bicimad.com/mapa) and [Bicing](https://bicing.barcelona/mapa-de-disponibilitat) maps.

 ![card](public/img/card.png)